kamalagrawal65/faculty_publications/README.md

 * Professors can submit their publications and the librarian has the authority to approve the request.
 * User panel and admin panel with different access
 * URL: http://library.iitmandi.ac.in/facpub/
+* HTML, CSS, and Jquery were used to develop the front end which includes real-time data visualization, advanced search.
+The backend was built using PHP and MySQL.